 In the field of renewable energy, the turning point was Trump's decision to terminate the participation of the U.S. in the "2015 Paris Agreement" that aims to mitigate the effects of climate change, as it, according to the president, undermines the economy of the U.S. and puts the country in a permanently unfavourable position [93].
 However, from his first days in office, President Biden said that the United States would rejoin the Paris Agreement, and it did so on February 19, 2021.
 Biden's new climate plan is the most comprehensive the U.S. president has ever adopted [94].

-The U.S. is 3rd out of 132 countries considered in the ranking of countries in the Global Innovation Index 2021 (see diagram).
+The U.S. is 3rd out of 133 countries considered in the ranking of countries in the Global Innovation Index 2024 (see diagram).
 According to the number of patents granted to the U.S. nationals, both domestically and abroad, the country ranks 3rd in the world, behind Japan and China.
 However, by the number of valid patents in force, the U.S. ranks first, indicating the country's favourable conditions for innovation.

-Nevertheless, 177 American universities are included in the rating of the world leading universities - “QS University Rating”.
+198 American universities are included in the rating of the world leading universities - “QS University Rating 2024”.
 It is also worth noting that the country's GDP is high, therefore, in absolute terms the level of government expenditure on education is still considerable.
 In terms of public expenditure on research and development as a percentage of GDP, the country is 10th out of 119, behind South Korea and a number of EU countries.
 The U.S. is very well positioned when considering the number of publications of specialists in scientific and technological journal and patent activities.
 The country is 1st out of 240 participating countries in the Scimago ranking, and in Scientific and Technical Journal Activities it is ranked 2nd out of 197 countries.
 The country is also among the leaders in the region in terms of the number of Internet users.

 U.S universities such as the Massachusetts Institute of Technology, Stanford University, California Institute of Technology, Yale University, Harvard University, Princeton University, the University of California, and Berkeley train specialists in various fields of energy, including Energy Engineering, Environmental Engineering Science, Geological Engineering, and Sustainable Energy, etc.